 – 2018 Lunt-Fontanne Recipient

 Cornell studied acting at the Juilliard School of Drama.
 After an 8 year hiatus, in which he pursued a PH.D. in the history of capitalism, he returned to acting.
 Since then he has appeared in both Off-Broadway and Broadway productions where he once shared the stage with a childhood hero, James Earl Jones.
-He has appeared in nearly 25 television shows and five films, including a recurring role on the FX series Rescue Me, playing the character of Richie.
+He has appeared in nearly 25 television shows and four films, including a recurring role on the FX series, Rescue Me, playing the character of Richie.

 Cornell has the good fortune to have a fun and successful voice-over career.
 This has included narrating several popular documentary series.
 Recording the narration for a series is truly a creative collaboration and he has enjoyed working with each group of directors and producers to craft a vocal sound that best compliments and enhances the content of their storylines.
-He’s also recorded for a wide range of commercial products and brands including: Super 8 Motels, Hennessy VS Cognac, Ford, Sony Records, Planters Almonds, Lowe’s Home Improvement.
-On the animation front he’s voiced leading roles in video games and cartoons.
-He can also be heard as the voice on NFL Gameday Morning, on the NFL Network, which he has done for the past 4 years.
+He’s also recorded for a wide range of commercial products and brands including Super 8 Motels, Hennessy VS Cognac, Ford, Sony Records, Planters Almonds, Lowe’s Home Improvement.
+On the animation front, he’s voiced leading roles in video games and cartoons.
+He can also be heard as the voice on NFL Gameday Morning, on the NFL Network, which he has done for the past 4 years